han0110/evilink/README.md

 But before the upcoming approach, we can still use current version VRF with some good practices:

-1. Contracts should have a mechanism (by voting or by admin) to change the VRF service once current one is thought malicious or key leaked.
+1. Contracts should have a mechanism (by voting or by admin) to change the VRF service in case current one is thought malicious or key leaked.
 2. Contracts could request multiple randomness in **one transaciton** and combine incoming randomnesses over threshold to be final randomness to act like threshold signature approach, but it costs much more both time and LINK.

 ## Packages